Structured Data Templates

 For festivals, enter the time that admission to the festival day and/or festival edition begins, in ISO 8601 format.
 This property is intended to be used when the doorTime is different from the startTime of the first event within the festival schedule.

-Enter the URIs of bridge identifiers3 that identify without any ambiguity the entities nested within the Event type entity.
+Enter the URIs of bridge identifiers3 that identify without any ambiguity the event and/or the entities nested within the Event type entity.
 When there are multiple values, list them within square brackets, one URI per line.

-The sameAs property can also be used to list social media and streaming platform accounts associated with an entity.
+The sameAs property can also be used to list social media event pages associated with the event, and social media and streaming platform accounts associated with a nested entity.

 Here is a JSON-LD example of a nested @type PersonPerson entity described with the sameAs property.
 Please note that, for consision’s sake, several relevant properties were excluded from this example.